 CLP recognises the diversity of methodologies used globally to measure the sustainability performance of organisations.
-This report references several reporting guidelines and frameworks to ensure comparability—an approach aligned with international best practices.
+This report references several reporting guidelines and frameworks to ensure comparability – an approach aligned with international best practice.

-- The establishment of the Value Reporting Foundation (VRF), arising from the merger of the International Integrated Reporting Council (IIRC) and the Sustainability Accounting Standards Board (SASB) in June 2021, and its consolidation with the International Sustainability Standards Board (ISSB) and the Climate Disclosure Standard Board (CDSB) announced in November 2021, marked key progress towards simplification of the reporting landscape.
+The investor-focused sustainability disclosure organisation Climate Disclosure Standard Board (CDSB) and Value Reporting Foundation (VRF), arising from the merger of the International Integrated Reporting Council (IIRC) and the Sustainability Accounting Standards Board (SASB), consolidated into the International Financial Reporting Standards (IFRS) Foundation in June 2022, to support the development of new International Sustainability Standards Board (ISSB) standards.

 The Stock Exchange of Hong Kong's Environmental, Social and Governance (ESG) Reporting Guide

 Companies listed on the Hong Kong Stock Exchange (HKEx) are required to meet the ESG Reporting Guide disclosure obligations from financial years commencing on or after 1 July 2020.
 The Guide was updated in 2019 after extensive consultation conducted by HKEx.

 CLP’s Annual and Sustainability Reports have adopted the new disclosure obligations since the 2019 reporting cycle.
 In particular, the materiality assessment process, as outlined under the mandatory disclosure requirements, has been applied to prioritise CLP's response to the "comply or explain" provisions of the Environmental and Social Aspects of the HKEx ESG Reporting Guide.

 The TCFD develops voluntary, consistent climate-related financial risk disclosure recommendations for use by companies in providing information to investors, lenders, insurers and other stakeholders.
 The recommendations consider the physical, liability and transition risks associated with climate change and what constitutes effective financial disclosures across industries.